-And as someone who likes to take the easy way out, I need an environment that gives me that structure and forces me to change.
+And, as someone who likes to take the easy way out, I need an environment that gives me that structure and forces me to change.

-I love all my friends dearly, but my Austin friends are more the “eat healthy, go to bed early, workout” type, and I need that right now.
+I love all my friends dearly, but my Austin friends are more the “eat healthy, go to bed early, and workout” type, and I need that right now.
 It’s like when you are thinking about traveling — if you surround yourself with naysayers, you’re going to internalize what they say.

 And I need someone who is going to shut Netflix off and take me to the gym.

-It’s easy to keep on the course you’re going, because it’s the path of least resistance.
+It’s easy to keep on the course you’re going because it’s the path of least resistance.
 I could have easily stayed in NYC and tried to do everything I want to do there.
 I might have succeeded.

 But I most likely wouldn’t.
 I know myself and my friends too well — our idea of a good time is not the gym; it’s the steakhouse and a bar.